 When MyTimetable opens for preference entry, you can enter class time preferences for your enrolled subjects.

-When MyTimetable opens for preference entry, you can enter your preferred class times for your enrolled subjects.
+During the preference entry period you can select your preferred class times for your enrolled subjects in each study period.

 You can only enter or change your class preferences for subjects that you are enrolled in.
 Make sure you’ve finalised your subject enrolment before you enter your class preferences.